wisscot/LaoJi/The Tools of The Trade/git.md

  - ```git diff <master> <origin/master>``` : show difference between master and remote master
  - ```git merge``` : merge the fetch

+ 9. Added file/directory to .gitignore but they was tracked by git before
+ - `git rm -r --cached <directory>` remove directory from git tracking, for directory added to .gitignore.
+Physical file will not be deleted.
+ - `git rm --cached <file>` remove file from git tracking.

 ## Alias
 - g=git